mizutanilab/BluetoothDials/README.md

 ## Host side coding
 The device encodes dial/button operations into ASCII characters Z/X (CCW/CW of the lower left dial), A/S (middle left), Q/W (upper left), C/V (lower right), D/F (middle right), E/R (upper right), G (lower button), and T (upper button) and transmits them through the Bluetooth interface and to the USB interface.
 These character codes can be monitored with a terminal software or can be processed with any host-side applications.
 Please find a code example in files <a href="https://github.com/mizutanilab/RecView/blob/master/source/DlgDialbox.cpp">DlgDialbox.cpp</a> and <a href="https://github.com/mizutanilab/RecView/blob/master/source/MainFrm.cpp">MainFrm.cpp</a> of <a href="https://github.com/mizutanilab/RecView">RecView</a>.

-In the Bluetooth keyboard mode of the original version, the input characters come through as keyboard inputs, so they can be used as accelerator keys.
-By associating these characters with target routines, software functions are invoked by the dial/button operations without any additional coding.<BR>

 ## Tips
 Rubber bumpons on the device back are essential.
 Without these bumpons, the device itself rotates when you rotate knobs.
-We recommend SJ-5312 bumpons of 3M.
 <IMG alt=overall src="pics/rubberBumpons.png"><BR>

 We use connector cables to wire rotary encoders.
 This is because the encoders often go wrong when we use the device on a daily basis.
 Wiring with connector cables makes it easy to replace rotary encoders.
 There would be other workarounds but this seems easiest and cheapest.
 <IMG alt=inside src="pics/inside200530.png"><BR>

 ## Variations
 A portable model with a battery charging circuit.
-Its size is about 95 x 65 x 35 mm.
-It's equipped with wood knobs for the better usability.
+It's about 95 x 65 x 35 mm, and equipped with wood knobs for better usability.
 We purchased them as guitar knobs.
 <IMG alt=overall src="pics/portableModel.png"><BR><br>
-This is one of the prototypes.
-You can make it without PCB like this.<BR>
+A prototype.
+It's made from almost the same parts but using a universal board.<BR>
 <IMG alt=overall src="pics/prototype.png"> <IMG alt=overall src="pics/prototypeInside.png">